 “You need to keep your nose out of other people’s business!”
 Marek brashly declared.

 So Larry revealed the secret to Marek Wyrzykowski (Vizh-i-KO F-ski) -- Ala actually worked for an international Christian organization, and Larry was the national director.
-However, in Communist-controlled Poland of 1984, affiliation with a Western organization would be dangerous, so this group, Campus Crusade for Christ, could not work openly.
+However, in Communist-controlled Poland of 1984, affiliation with a Western organization would be dangerous, so this group, Cru for Christ, could not work openly.

 Marek, outgoing and mischievous, had become a believer just a few months earlier, after someone introduced him to 2 men -- a Syrian and a Pole -- leading Bible studies in their Warsaw dorm.